 Conventional cotton is harvested in October in California, processed into 500 pound bales and warehoused in facilities owned by cotton brokers (Jesse Smith and Sons for example) or cotton marketing co-ops (Calcot).
 Brands design products and fabrics and develop them through cut and sew facilities and fabric mills.
 It's very rare for brands to purchase fiber directly from farmers.
 Fiber purchasing is carried out by spinners upon receiving orders from weaving/knitting mills.
 On receipt of a purchase order, spinners purchase the appropriate quality fiber from cotton brokers/marketers that works for both their spinning equipment and the yarn quality desired by the weaving/knitting mill.

 Brokers/marketers play an important role in making sure cotton fiber is available year round ready to ship when brands place their purchase orders with weavers.

-When SCP realized the gap in timing between the harvesting and holding of cotton fiber and brands ability to make commitments, we purchased fiber from our own farmers and shipped it across-country to Hill spinning.
-We then worked with owner Mark Leonard to process the fiber into sliver, ready for spinning into yarn as company orders came in.
-This made fiber available year round for companies.
+When SCP realized the gap in timing between the harvesting and holding of cotton fiber impacted brands ability to make fiber commitments, we purchased Cleaner Cotton™ fiber from our own farmers.
+This made Cleaner Cotton™ available year round for companies.
+We then shipped it across-country to Hill spinning, worked with owner Mark Leonard to process the fiber into sliver, ready for spinning into yarn as company orders came in.